Complete Salary Management Guide: 2026

 Introduction

-Salary management is one of the most critical and highly regulated HR functions in any organisation.
-In 2026, with the mandatory dematerialisation of payslips, changes to Employment Law, the growing importance of electronic signature and GDPR requirements, payroll teams must navigate increasingly complex constraints.
-This complete salary management guide takes you through each step: legal framework, remuneration calculations, management of social contributions, document dematerialisation and essential digital tools for 2026.
+Salary management is one of the most critical and heavily regulated HR functions in any business.
+In 2026, between mandatory payslip dematerialisation, changes to employment law, the growing adoption of electronic signatures and GDPR requirements, payroll teams must navigate increasingly complex constraints.
+This complete salary management guide accompanies you step by step: legal framework, remuneration calculation, management of social contributions, dematerialisation of documents and essential digital tools for 2026.

 ---